MaikelsoftTrading/signal-trading-examples/README.md

 This repository contains the developer documentation and C# examples for the SignalTrading framework, which can be installed through [NuGet](https://www.nuget.org/packages/SignalTrading.Core/).
 Bugs can be reported through the GitHub issue tracker.

 ### About the framework
 The SignalTrading framework enables the rapid development of automated trading systems in .NET 5.0.
-It supports backtesting, live testing, and live trading by generating signals using pull or push mechanisms (IEnumerable or IObservable).
-Both long and short positions are supported and the leverage ratio can be set for each position.
+It supports backtesting, live testing, and live trading by generating streams of signals according to a provided trading strategy.
+Streams are generated using either pull or push mechanisms (IEnumerable and IObservable).
+Both long and short trading is supported and the leverage ratio can be set for each position.
 The framework estimates trading performance in real-time and reports unrealized profit, realized profit, return on investment, maximum drawdown, win rate, fees and interest paid, and more.

 ### Framework design
 The framework is built on top of an optimized C library and applies principles from functional programming and stateless programming.
 It provides only pure functions and immutable objects.
 Most types are implemented as structs because of C#/C interopability.